How to Deal with the Fear and Anxiety of the Unknown

 By: Stanley Popovich

 Almost everybody worries about what will happen in the future.
-The prospect of not knowing if something good or bad will happen in the near future can produce a lot of fear and anxiety.
+The prospect of not knowing if something good or bad will happen can produce a lot of fear and anxiety.

-As a result, here is a list of techniques and suggestions on how to deal with the fear of the unknown.
+As a result, here are seven ways on how to deal with the fear of the unknown.

 For instance, you miss the deadline for a project you have been working on.
 Everything you feared is coming true.
 Suddenly, your boss tells you that the deadline is extended and that he forgot to tell you the day before.
 This unknown factor changes everything.

 3. Use Self-Visualization: Sometimes, we can get anxious over a task that we will have to perform in the near future.
 When this happens, visualize yourself doing the task in your mind.
 For instance, you have to play in the championship volleyball game in front of a large group of people in the next few days.
 Before the big day comes, imagine yourself playing the game in your mind.
 By doing this, you will be better prepared when the time comes.

 6. Worrying can make the problem worse: All the worrying in the world will not change anything.
 All you can do is to do your best each day, hope for the best, and when something does happen, take it in stride.
 If you still have trouble dealing with the fear of the future, then talking to a counselor or clergyman can be of great help.